News

 Conclusion

 While pencils face pressure from digital alternatives, their irreplaceability in education, art, and eco-friendly niches ensures resilience.
-Companies focusing on sustainability, premiumization, and emerging markets will likely thrive.
+Companies that focus on sustainability and emerging markets are likely to thrive.
 Diversification (e.g., combining pencils with sharpeners/erasers) can also add value.

 Product Consultation